skodjob/blog/posts/releases/test-frame-release-0.1.0-alpha2.md

 ### Looking Ahead

 The journey of Test-Frame is just beginning.
 As we celebrate the release of **0.1.0-alpha2**, our team is already hard at work planning future updates that will continue to enhance functionality, improve user experience, and support the evolving needs of developers.
-We're excited about the roadmap ahead and look forward to sharing more updates with you.
+We're excited about the roadmap, and we look forward to keeping you posted about further updates.

 Thank you for your support and interest in Test-Frame.